 Anja Eickelberg Fortes Tigre

-Anja joined FGV in 2013 and is currently the Head of European Operations at FGV Europe, responsible for coordinating its activities and managing institutional relationships with partners and clients from the public and private sector.
+Anja joined FGV in 2013 and is currently the Head of European Operations at FGV Europe, based in Berlin, responsible for coordinating its activities and managing institutional relationships with partners and clients from the public and private sector.

 Prior to this role, she was a project consultant on the Smart Cities and Sustainability team at FGV Projetos and worked on the unit's international initiatives, with partners such as the Financial Times and the Bertelsmann Foundation.
 From 2005 to 2013, she worked as a consultant and project coordinator in the areas of public relations and strategic communication, political education and digital inclusion with civil society organizations in Brazil, the USA, Germany, the United Kingdom, the Netherlands and Angola.